yuanz25/healthcare-data-analysis/README.md

 ![Dashboard Analysis](https://github.com/yuanz25/healthcare-data-analysis/blob/main/Pivot%20Table%20Chart.png)

 **Key Insights**
-1. Admission Trends by Month to identify seasonal fluctuations and peak periods.
-February is often a lull season, and July-August has a spike in admissions.
+1.  **Admission Trends by Month to identify seasonal fluctuations and peak periods.** February is often a lull season, and July-August has a spike in admissions.
-2. A scatter plot analysis showing a weak R² value suggests no relationship between a patient’s length of stay and their billing amount, which can be used in financial counselling when patients wish to discharge against medical advice (AOR).
+2. A **scatter plot analysis** showing a weak R² value suggests no relationship between a patient’s length of stay and their billing amount, which can be used in financial counselling when patients wish to discharge against medical advice (AOR).
-3. Medical conditions such as Arthritis and Diabetes have the highest admission counts - better preventive and disease management programs can be implemented to target these conditions.
+3. Medical conditions such as **Arthritis and Diabetes have the highest admission counts** - better preventive and disease management programs can be implemented to target these conditions.
-4. More Geriatrics (aged 65+) care specializations can be considered.
-Demographic Breakdown by Age & Gender displays not much significant disparities throughout the various medical conditions. e
+4.  **More Geriatrics (aged 65+) care specializations can be considered.** Demographic Breakdown by Age & Gender displays not much significant disparities throughout the various medical conditions.